yudi-tan/bear-schedules/README.md

-Source code for bear-projects side-project by Yudi Tan.
+Source code for bear-projects side-project built using React.js and Firebase database and deployment service.